ar-nelson/schemepunk/README.md

 For more fine-grained control, `(write-color <color>)` writes a single ANSI escape code.
 Make sure to reset with `(reset-color)` after writing!

-### Pretty Printing
+### Formatting and Pretty Printing

-`(schemepunk debug)`
+`(schemepunk show)`

+A full-featured, original implementation of [SRFI 166][srfi166] (monadic text formatting).
+Supports colorized pretty-printing, Unicode-aware alignment and truncation, columns, tables, and more.

-Prints Scheme data and JSON in an indented, colorized format.
-Adapts to the terminal width.
+`(schemepunk show debug)`, in particular, is useful for print-statement debugging.
+It prints Scheme data and JSON in an indented, colorized format, adapted to the terminal width. `write-debug` and `write-json` write Scheme data or JSON to `(current-output-port)`.

 ![Screenshot of pretty-printed Scheme source code](.readme-images/pretty-print.png)

-The internals of this library are complex and likely to change, but the most relevant functions are `write-debug` and `write-json`, which write Scheme data or JSON to `(current-output-port)`. `write-debug` is extremely useful as an alternative to `display`/`write` for print-statement debugging, because it provides sensible indentation and syntax highlighting.

-There is also a `(schemepunk debug report)` sublibrary which prints error reports in a similar style to Rust.
-It is incomplete and I am currently reworking its API, so it is not documented here.

 ### Test Runner